+Alternatively we have a standard entry form and an under 18 consent form.
 Entry must be made using this form or one that is textually similar, or the entry may be rejected.
 Entry fees vary from event to event, and are subject to a small surcharge for non-members.

 Entry must be made in good time before the date of the event - if your entry is received less than 2 weeks before the start it may be rejected.
 Also several events have a limit on size of entry - so enter in good time to be sure of a place.

 No, entry fees are kept as low as possible by making them Non-refundable and Non-transferable.
 For more on this, see the page on Entry Fees.